Carlos Sainz wins Mexico City Grand Prix as Lando Norris tightens championship fight | TSN

 “Is he (expletive) serious?”
 Lawson asked on his radio.

-"Loud and clear, we'll review it, head down," Lawson was told by his RB team.
+"Loud and clear, we'll review it, head down," Lawson was told by his RB team, which is Red Bull's junior team.

-Perez is eighth in the driver standings and a huge reason why Red Bull has slipped in the constructor championship.
+Lawson reportedly apologized to Perez after, according to Horner, but Perez's job status is in danger.
+He is eighth in the driver standings and a huge reason why Red Bull has slipped in the constructor championship.

+When asked directly by The Associated Press if Perez, who this year was signed to an extension through 2025, if Perez would even finish the season, Horner refused to commit.

+“There comes a point in time that difficult decisions have to be made,” Horner said.
+“We’re now third in the constructors' championship.”

 Alonso out early